 1 - Tell us how your project(s) were started.

-As ridiculous as it sounds
+As ridiculous as

-anthems.
+revolutionary anthems.

 We played a few more shows as the Misfits and starting our own band sort of